The cornerstone of professional development at Simpson Thacher is our assignment system.

 - Expose associates to the broadest array of areas within their practice group

 - Ensure that associates develop the widest range of critical skills

 - Mitigate the possibility that any associate ends up in a personally or professionally untenable position

-New associates choose to be a part of one of seven departments: Corporate and Litigation (our two largest), Executive Compensation and Employee Benefits, Exempt Organizations, Personal Planning, Real Estate or Tax.
+New associates choose to be a part of one of seven departments: Corporate, Litigation (our two largest), Executive Compensation & Employee Benefits, Exempt Organizations, Personal Planning, Real Estate or Tax.
 Associates make this selection based on their interest and career development goals.
-The Firm does not assign associates to a particular practice based on workload or potential demand.
 Whenever possible, we aim to help associates explore the many avenues available to them at the Firm to help develop their skills and advance their professional development.